Nu Skin isn’t new to the MLM industry, so they know the ropes.

-Nu Skin seems to have a strong and supportive training program and continues to aid and assist their distributors through all the facets of marketing their assorted products
+Nu Skin seems to have a strong and supportive training program and continues to aid and assist their distributors in all the facets of marketing their assorted products.

 Even though Forbes feels they can be trusted, the fact that there were so many allegations over shady business practices in the past is still something to take into consideration if thinking of joining this company.

-In my opinion, anyone who is thinking of joining a MLM company in the attempts to generate money from home, would be well advised to stay away from Nu Skin Enterprises.
+In my opinion, anyone who is thinking of joining an MLM company in an attempt to generate money from home would be well advised to stay away from Nu Skin Enterprises.

 Yes, they have been around for over 30 years.
-Yes they have generated a considerable amount of revenue in this time frame.
-Yes, they have over 5,000 employees globally.
+Yes, they have generated a considerable amount of revenue in this time frame.
+Yes, they have over 5,000 employees and 800,000 distributors globally.

 Their products prices are inflated considerably. $180 for some supplements that haven’t even been proven effective?
 I don’t think so.

-That BioPhotonic Scanner is a definite scam as well.
+That BioPhotonic Scanner is questionable as well.
 It’s based on different light frequencies that are supposed to measure your anti-oxidant levels.